PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 1. Terminology
 2. Introduction
-3. Convention and Definitions
-4. Extension Overview (what gets shared with who and how) [Diagrams of what end users see]
+3. Extension Overview (what gets shared with who and how) [Diagrams of what end users see]
     [Diagram of step-by-step initiation of protocol]
-5. Security Considerations
+4. Security Considerations
     Restrictions for users, storage, and random tape sharing Anonymous Mode
+5. Operational Modes
-6. Extension Requirements to MLS
+7. Extension Requirements to MLS
-7. IANA Considerations
+8. IANA Considerations
-8. Acknowledgements
+9. Acknowledgements
-9. Normative References
+10. Normative References

 # 1. Terminology